 Rio Celeste Waterfall

-Rio Celeste Waterfall, River & Lagoon – On Site –
+Rio Celeste Waterfall, River & Lagoon – Nearby –

 Legends say: “When God finished painting the sky, he washed his brushes in the river that now bears the name Rio Celeste.”
 Actually, the Rio Celeste is named after the color of its water… a bright, jewel-blue, caused by many dissolved, natural minerals coming together, when a creek merges with Rio Celeste.

-The park is approximately a 25-minute drive from La Carolina Lodge.
-Guests can either drive themselves to the park (4×4 required), or take advantage of a guided tour with our resident guide.
+The park is approximately a 20-minute drive from La Carolina Lodge.
+Guests needs drive themselves to the park (4×4 Recommended).
+For a better experience you can hire our resident guide Alejandro, who go with you in the car to the National Park Station and guide you in the forest.
 (Recommended for an everlasting memory.)

 Bring: Hiking (or rubber) boots, long or short pants, camera, sunscreen, hat and walking stick.
 (Walking sticks and rubber boots are available in the stable)

-Car: A 4×4 is required, transportation can be arranged in advance for $60
+Car: A 4×4 is recommended, transportation can be arranged in advance for $70 (4 pax max.)

 Entrance Fee: $12 (Visitors) 800 Colones (Nationals with cedula)